-We have examined the accompanying Schedule of Average Daily Costs Per State Inmate for All Security Levels Combined (the Schedule) of the Mississippi Department of Corrections (MDOC) for the year ended June 30, 2007.
-MDOC's management is responsible for the Schedule of Average Daily Costs Per State Inmate for All Security Levels Combined.
+We have examined management of the State of Mississippi Department of Corrections' (MDOC) assertion that the accompanying Schedule of Average Daily Costs Per State Inmate for All Security Levels Combined (the Schedule) of MDOC for the year ended June 30, 2011, is presented in accordance with the measurement and disclosure criteria set forth in Note 2 to the Schedule.
+MDOC's management is responsible for the assertion.
 Our responsibility is to express an opinion based on our examination.

 Except as explained in the following paragraph, our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and, accordingly, included examining, on a test basis, evidence supporting the Schedule of Average Daily Costs Per State Inmate for All Security Levels Combined and performing such other procedures as we considered necessary in the circumstances.
-The procedures were designed to determine the average costs per state inmate day based on historical data.
 We believe that our examination provides a reasonable basis for our opinion.

-We were not engaged to examine the debt service costs which are included in the Schedule.
-These costs were provided by the Joint Legislative Committee on Performance Evaluation and Expenditure Review.
+We were not engaged to and did not examine the debt service costs which are included in the Schedule.
+These costs were provided by the Mississippi Joint Legislative Committee on Performance Evaluation and Expenditure Review.

-This Schedule is based on the most accurate data and information available from MDOC staff at the time.
-However, should MDOC management significantly alter the assumptions in the design, construction, and operational concept for a 1,000-bed correctional facility as presented in this report, the daily costs per state inmate amount would change.
+The Schedule is based on the most accurate data and information available from MDOC staff at this time.
+However, should MDOC's management significantly alter the assumptions in the design, construction, and operational concept for its correctional facilities as presented in this report, the daily costs per state inmate amount would change.

-In our opinion, except for debt service costs, the Schedule referred to above presents, in all material respects, average daily costs per state inmate for all security levels combined for the year ended June 30, 2007, in conformity with the measurement and disclosure criteria set forth in Note 2 to the Schedule.
-Because of the matters discussed in paragraph three, the scope of our work was not sufficient to express, and we do not express, an opinion on the appropriateness of the debt service costs component.
+In our opinion, except for debt service costs as explained in the second preceding paragraph, the Schedule referred to above presents, in all material respects, average daily costs per state inmate for all security levels combined for the year ended June 30, 2011, based on the measurement and disclosure criteria set forth in Note 2 to the Schedule.